MuhammadJuraij/BlogApp/README.md

 * Features:-

-Account Registration & Login: Users can sign up, log in, and log out securely.
+-Account Registration & Login: Users can sign up, log in, and log out securely.

-Blog Posting: Authenticated users can create,  delete, and view blogs.
+-Blog Posting: Authenticated users can create,  delete, and view blogs.

-User Profile Management: Users can view their profiles, update account details, and manage their personal blogs.
+-User Profile Management: Users can view their profiles, update account details, and manage their personal blogs.

-Home Page: Displays all blogs posted by users.
+-Home Page: Displays all blogs posted by users.

-Responsive Design: Designed for a seamless experience across devices.
+-Responsive Design: Designed for a seamless experience across devices.

-Real-Time Updates: Changes in blogs and user profiles are reflected instantly.
+-Real-Time Updates: Changes in blogs and user profiles are reflected instantly.

 * Technologies Used:-

-Frontend:
+-Frontend:
 React (for building the user interface)
 React Router (for navigation)

-Backend:
+-Backend:
 Node.js (server-side)
 Express (API and routing)

-Database:
+-Database:
 MongoDB (data storage)
 Mongoose (for managing MongoDB operations)

-Authentication:
+-Authentication:
 JSON Web Tokens (JWT) for secure authentication

-Other Tools:
+-Other Tools:
 Axios (for API requests)
 Bcrypt.js (for password hashing) dotenv (for environment variables)